wwwkwootcca/dev/docs/Volunteer/index.md

 ### Safety matters ...

-At the same time, being on a larger scale than a typical home, additional concerns are are covered - be it food safety, personal safety, or guests in distress or upset as they try to cope with their trying circumstances.
+At the same time, being on a larger scale than a typical home, additional concerns are also covered - be it food safety, personal safety, or guests in distress or upset as they try to cope with their trying circumstances.

 Food safety is a paramount concern, as all are *inspected kitchens* and must meet *Public Health* requirements  - not passing would mean the hosting organizations generously donating their facilities would not be permitted to carry out their many non-OOTC activities.
 Your best defense, *frequent hand washing* is stressed (gloves have proven to be counter-productive to good safe food handling practices).
 Hand sanitizers have proven to be a demonstrably poor substitute for hand washing.